Skip to main content Skip to footer

 • minor variances to the City's Zoning By-law.
 The Committee also considers extensions, enlargements or variations to existing legal non-conforming uses.

-• consents for the creation of lots, lot line adjustments and creation of easements.
+• consents for the creation of lots, lot line adjustments, lot additions and creation of easements.

 The Ontario Planning Act governs the Committee's responsibilities and conduct.